 Follow the directions provided to make the tree shape and spread your dip.

 Bake on the middle rack for 25 – 30 minutes.
 The time will vary depending on the type of dough you made.
 With our homemade dough, it was closer to 30.
 But the goal is to have a nicely browned but not burnt crust.

 Make the garlic butter topping.
 Add more seasoning as needed as per your preference.
 Spread on once you’ve take your Christmas tree out of the oven.

 In the comments below, let me know – what are some of your favourite fun holiday themed dishes to make for a party?

 Taste and See the Thriving Life!

 Want to try the ingredients I use?
 Thrive Life foods are one of my favourite mom hacks and sanity savers!
 Plus this online grocery store is super flexible.
 You can join their deliveries to get all the perks but skip or cancel at any time.
-Read more Thrive Life blog posts or check out these links:
+Check out these links: